 - To be the best father to my kids

-- To be a good steward of what I have been provided (skills, experiences, resources, relationships)
+- To be a good steward of what He has provided (skills, experiences, resources, relationships)

 I hope to go into detail on each one of those goals and how I am pragmatically working towards those goals in a future blog, but to respect your time, I will not go into that detail here but will provide a short list of characteristics I am focusing on (not in priority order):